 Hamburg is a city that has been on my radar for many years.
-After my first trip to Europe back in 2007, I became obsessed with taking a month-long leave of absence from work to backpack in Europe and the many things to do in Hamburg was at the top of my list.
+After my first trip to Europe back in 2007, I became obsessed with taking a month-long leave of absence from work to backpack in Europe and the many things to do in Hamburg were at the top of my list.

 While dreaming about this endeavor, I googled in vain the places in Europe I may want to visit and still remember the day that Hamburg came up in one of my searches.